nuxeo-sandbox/nuxeo-docker-che/nuxeo-che/README.md

 # Nuxeo's Codenvy Development Environment

 Welcome to the Nuxeo Codenvy development environment, it will help you navigating through the Nuxeo Source Code and deploy your code.
+It contains the whole sources based on the `master` branch, and the corresponding Nuxeo Platform ready to run.

 # Commands Descriptions:

 - **Test Project**: Run a Maven `test` command on the current project
 - **Build Project**: Run a Maven `install` command on the current project
-- **Deploy Project**: Run a Maven `install` command on the current project, copy output jars and restart the Nuxeo Platform
+- **Deploy Project**: Run a Maven `install` command on the current project, copy output jars.
+Server must be restarted after that.
 - **Run Nuxeo**: Start the Nuxeo Platform, then follow the logs on the current tab
 - **Restart Nuxeo**: Restart the Nuxeo Platform